veluca93/oii-web/docs/External contest formats.rst

 - :file:`sol/*.h` and :file:`sol/*lib.pas`: if a grader is present, all other files in the :file:`sol` directory that end with ``.h`` or ``lib.pas`` are treated as auxiliary files needed by the compilation of the grader with the submitted solution.

 - :file:`check/checker` (also accepted: :file:`cor/correttore`): for tasks of types :ref:`tasktypes_batch` or :ref:`tasktypes_outputonly`, if this file is present, it must be the executable that examines the input and both the correct and the contestant's output files and assigns the outcome.
-If the file is not present, a simple diff is used to compare the correct and the contestant's output files.
+It must be a statically linked executable (for example, if compiled from a C or C++ source, the :samp:`-static` option must be used) because otherwise the sandbox will prevent it from accessing its dependencies.
+If instead the file is not present, a simple diff is used to compare the correct and the contestant's output files.

 - :file:`check/manager`: (also accepted: :file:`cor/manager`) for tasks of type :ref:`tasktypes_communication`, this executable is the program that reads the input and communicates with the user solution.